ContestedWheel/Achievement-BD/README.md

 # How to install

-## Step 1 install the package manually by downloading all the files in the GitHub repositories achievements folder.
+## Step 1 install the package manually by downloading all the files in the GitHub repository.

 Create a new folder in `ballsdex/packages` called achievements.
 Copy and paste the `__init__.py, cog.py, models.py and transformers.py` files into the achievements folder.